ikhondker/anypo/docs/anypo-development-20240816.md

 8. for ajax to works use <script type="module"> not <script type="text/javascript">
 9. sweetalert2 confirmation on form post account/generate.blade.php
 10. use config('app.url') or config('app.domain').
 Not env(APP_DOMAIN) and env(APP_URL) .
 Remember APP_DOMAIN is added by iqbal in app.php.
 Ref: \resources\views\vendor\mail\text
+11. use trait to add a custoem function to all Model like App\Trait\CreatedUpdateBy 12.

 # 5. Set Environment
 ====================================================================